nmshd/documentation/_docs_operate/configuration.md

   - **type** `"OAuth2", required`

-    The type of the authentication type.
+    The type of the authentication.

   - **accessTokenUrl** `string, required`